cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/target_auth.md

 # Basic steps

-To add authentication toggle on the “Authenticated Scan” option and then:
+To add authentication, toggle on the “Authenticated Scan” option and then:

 1. Add the URL where the login form is located.
 2. Add the fields required for login.
 You will likely have one field for username and one for password.